RagnarDa/dumbmutate/README.md

 go-to-code directly in your IDE.
 - Gives progress updates while running so you can tell how long left to finish the file (in minutes).
+- Ability to mutate only part of file, i e from line 10 to line 20.

 Simple example: